 Similar to financial accounting, improving sustainability reporting is essential for better corporate management of pitfalls and opportunities in a fast-changing world.
 Focusing on relevant and meaningful disclosures is key to produce high quality and decision-useful reporting for companies and investors alike.
 The information that companies publish on their risks and impacts connected to climate change and broader sustainability matters is the main tool for investors, banks and financial market participants to understand the activities and strategies of the businesses they invest in.

 The legislation for sustainability disclosures in Europe will be reformed in 2021, as part of a major overhaul of financial market regulation.
 Importantly, these reforms include plans to create accompanying reporting standards.
 This is a turning point for European policymakers, who have a unique opportunity to address the gaps identified in the study and provide much-needed directions and certainty to companies operating in critical sectors.

-The research has been implemented by Frank Bold as part of the European Climate Initiative (EUKI), established by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The research has been implemented by Frank Bold as part of the European Climate Initiative (EUKI), established by the German Federal Ministry for Economic Affairs and Climate Action (BMWK).

 Key findings include:

 - 42% of companies don’t explain principal risks.
 When it comes to policies, 23% don’t report relevant information and 46% don’t describe outcomes of their implementation

 - Relatively few companies report on climate change targets (16%) and specific risks in a way that takes into account the planned transition of the European economy to a low carbon model (for example by using science-based methodologies to determine the decarbonisation target and timeline)

 - Task Force on Climate-Related Financial Disclosures (TCFD) and the finance sector: